dentarg/auth0-blog/_posts/2016-10-17-sso-login-key-benefits-and-implementation.markdown

 ---

 **TL;DR:** As companies and organizations grow, they have to deal with an increasing number of applications and services.
-More often than not, these applications and services all need some form of authentication to deal with people accessing items and features.
+More often than not, these applications and services need authentication to manage access.
 Maintaining multiple sets of credentials to log in to different applications within an organization can be excruciating. **SSO login** can take away that pain.
-In this post, I'll show you how **SSO login** works and discuss the key benefits of integrating sso login into your application development workflow.
+In this post, I'll show you how **SSO login** works and discuss the key benefits of integrating SSO login into your application development workflow.

 ---